 - LED flashlights or light from a mobile device is recommended.
 If using a non-LED flashlight with the reflector housing removed, take safety measures to avoid accidental burns from a hot bulb.

-NASA’s Juno mission, the first solar-powered mission to Jupiter, has become the farthest solar-powered spacecraft ever!
-Juno, and its eight science instruments designed to study the interior of Jupiter, has passed the mark previously held by the European Space Agency’s Rosetta mission and reached a distance of 5.3 astronomical units from the sun (an astronomical unit is equal to the average distance between Earth and the sun – about 149.6 million kilometers).
-Using only power from the sun, Juno will complete the five-year trip to Jupiter in July 2016 and begin studying the solar system’s most massive world in an attempt to better understand the origins of the planet, and in turn, our solar system.
+NASA’s Juno mission, the first solar-powered mission to Jupiter, is the farthest solar-powered spacecraft ever.
+Juno, and its eight science instruments designed to study the interior of Jupiter, passed the mark previously held by the European Space Agency’s Rosetta mission when it reached a distance of 5.3 astronomical units from the Sun.
+An astronomical unit is equal to the average distance between Earth and the Sun – about 150 million kilometers (93 million miles).
+To achieve the feat, engineers designed Juno with three massive solar panels, each nearly 9 meters (30 feet) long.
+Combined, they provide Juno with 50 square meters (535 square feet) of active solar cells.

-Understanding how much sunlight the Juno spacecraft is receiving, and by extension how much energy the solar panels can generate at any point on its journey to Jupiter is as simple as understanding division and exponents.
-We use these math concepts to describe a relationship between Earth, the sun and the spacecraft in a law known as the inverse square law.
-We express this law as: 1/d2, where d equals the distance between the spacecraft and the sun as compared to Earth’s distance from the sun.
+Understanding how much sunlight a spacecraft is receiving, and by extension how much energy the solar panels can generate at any point on its journey is as simple as understanding division and exponents.
+We use these math concepts to describe a relationship between Earth, the Sun and the spacecraft using the inverse square law.
+We express this law as: 1/d2, where d equals the distance between the spacecraft and the Sun as compared to Earth’s distance from the Sun.

 Let’s start at home.
-Earth’s orbit is not a perfect circle, but an ellipse that brings Earth as close as 147,090,000 km from the sun, and as far as 152,100,000 km from the sun.
-To make the math a little easier, astronomers define the average distance between Earth and the sun as one astronomical unit (AU).
+Earth’s orbit is not a perfect circle, but an ellipse that brings Earth as close as 147 million kilometers (91.4 million miles) from the Sun and as far as 152 million kilometers (94.5 million miles) from the Sun.
+To make the math a little easier, astronomers define the average distance between Earth and the Sun as one astronomical unit (AU).
 For our problem, astronomical units will be our measure of distance.

 Knowing that Juno became the farthest solar powered spacecraft when it was 5.3 AU from the sun allows us to use the inverse square law to calculate how much sunlight is received at that distance.
 Substituting 5.3 AU for d gives us 1/5.32, or 0.036 – this tells us that at this distance, only 3.6 percent of the solar energy received at Earth is reaching Juno.